hballington12/pbt/README.md

 - `cd src/mpi; make` - compiles mpi code

 Example shell scripts and a short summary of command line flags for submitting jobs may be found in `template/`.

+## Basic Usage

+Once compiled, the pbt code can be run with no input arguments straight from the command line with `./src/seq/abt` (or `./src/mpi/abt` for the mpi version).
+This will execute the code for a hexagonal column of hexagonal radius `5` and length `10`, with incident wavelength `0.532` and refractive index `1.31+0i`.
+The mpi version of the code is designed for orientation averaging, and should only be run with fewer mpi processes than the number of orientations.
+Although the code ships with a built-in method for scattering from hexagonal prisms, an attractive prospect of using this code is that it can be run for arbitrary non-spherical particle geometries.
+The code reads in particle geometries in wavefront `.obj` format, or in the Macke ray-tracing style `.cry` or `.crystal`.
+Due to the way in which the near-field is computed, the particle geometry must sufficiently meshed.
+This can be performed automatically by use of the `-tri`, and `-tri-edge` flags, which make use the wonderful '[Triangle](https://www.cs.cmu.edu/~quake/triangle.html)' code written by Jonathan Richard Shewchuk.
+Alternatively, the user may choose to input a pre-meshed particle geometry.
+In this case, the user should also specify an apertures file using the `-afn` flag, which defines the parents used as macroscopic features of the geometry and therefore has a primary role in the accuracy of the near-field compuatation.
+For more details on how to customise how to run the code, see the sections below on [input flags](#input-flags) and [guidelines](#guidelines).

 ## Input Flags